ZhianMai/My-LeetCode-Solution/README.md

 - I summarized the rules of solving tree deserializing problems.
   - To build a tree, if for each tree node, one can confirm: <b>its value, AND the sets of node for its left and right subtree</b>, then the tree can be constructed.
-  - Pre-order traversal can confirm the value of current node, which is the first element, but cannot confirm sets of left and right subtrees.
-But if given the size of left or right subtree, then it can confirm the set of left and right subtrees.
+  - Pre-order traversal can confirm the value of current node, which is the first element, but cannot confirm sets of left and right subtrees' node.
+But if given the size of left or right subtree node set, then it can confirm the set of left and right subtrees' nodes.
   - In-order traversal cannot confirm the value of current node.
-But if given the value of current node, it can confirm the set of left and right subtrees.
+But if given the value of current node, it can confirm the set of left and right subtrees' nodes.
-  - Post-order traversal is similar to in-order traversal.
+  - Post-order traversal is similar to pre-order traversal.
-  - Level-order traversal can confirm the value of current node, but cannot confirm the sets of left and right subtrees node.
-But if provide a list of left or right subtree nodes, then it can divide into left subtree level-order traversal and right subtree level-order traversal.
+  - Level-order traversal can confirm the value of current node, but cannot confirm the sets of left and right subtrees' nodes.
+But if provided a list of left or right subtree's nodes, then it can divide into left subtree level-order traversal and right subtree level-order traversal.
 This is the most difficult one of all tree desrializing problems.

 - To build binary tree (including binary search tree) with:
   - Pre-order and post-order.
-It cannot confirm each nodes left and right subtree sets, so the solution is not unique.
-Example: linked-list style tree has same in-order and post-order results.
+It cannot confirm each nodes left and right subtrees' node sets, so the solution is not unique.
+Example: linked-listed binary tree has same in-order and post-order results.
   - Pre-order and in-order.
-Get the node value from pre-order, than use it to split left subtree node set and right subtree node set from in-order.
+Get the node value from pre-order, than use it to split left subtree's node set and right subtree's node set from in-order.
 Tree can be built because two requirements are met.
   - Post-order and in-order.
 Very similiar to the pre-order and in-order.
   - Pre-order/Post-order and level-order.
-It's impossible, because the left and right subtrees set cannot be obtained from them.
+It's impossible, because the left and right subtrees' node set cannot be obtained from them.
   - Level-order and in-order.
-Get the value of current node value, than use it to split left subtree node set and right subtree node set from in-order.
-Then use the subtree set to split level-order traversal into left subtree level-order and right subtree level-order traversal. <b>The current level-order traversal is merged from left subtree level-order and right subtree level-order traversal.</b>
+Get the value of current node value, than use it to split left subtree's node set and right subtree's node set from in-order.
+Then use the subtree's node set to split level-order traversal into left subtree level-order and right subtree level-order traversal. <b>The current level-order traversal is merged from left subtree level-order and right subtree level-order traversal.</b>

 - To build binary search tree with:
   - In-order traversal only.
 It cannot confirm the current value of the node, since it's a sorted array :(
   - Pre-order, post-order, or level-order only.
-Recall the most important property of binary search tree: <b>for each node in binary search tree, all nodes in its left subtree are smaller than its value, and all nodes in its right subtree are larger than its value.</b> So the current root value can be obtained from any of these traversals, then use the BST property to split it into left and right subtree xx-order traversal.
+Recall the most important property of binary search tree: <b>for each node in binary search tree, all nodes in its left subtree are smaller than its value, and all nodes in its right subtree are larger than its value.</b> So the current root value can be obtained from any of these traversals, then use the BST property to split it into left and right subtrees' xx-order traversal.

 <br/>